zivrefaeli/pingo/README.md

 ## Use locally

-You can run the project using:
+You can run pingo using:

 ```bash
 go run main.go
 ```

-Or you can build `pingo` and executing it:
+Or you can build and execute it:

 ```bash
 go build